Openpoint/Pasture.js/README.md

 ##Terminology:

+Shepherd
-Shepherd	- Your node server
+:Your node server
+Sheepdog
-Sheepdog	- Any client browser that is connected to your website Sheep		- Any web worker that is created in a Sheepdog
+:Any client browser that is connected to your website Sheep
+:Any web worker that is created in a Sheepdog

 Each module you create represents a server side (shepherd) and client side(sheepdog + sheep) logic.
 Shepherds are responsible for packaging tasks and instructing the sheepdogs to execute them.